ccollie/valkey-rfc/TimeSeries.md

 ## Abstract

-The proposed feature is ValkeyTimeSeries which is a [Rust](https://www.rust-lang.org/) based Module that brings a native time series data type to Valkey.
+The proposed feature is ValkeyTimeSeries, which is a [Rust](https://www.rust-lang.org/) based Module that brings a native time series data type to Valkey.

 To help users migrate from Redis and RedisTimeSeries, as well as capitalize on existing OSS RedisTimeSeries client libraries, the module is designed to be API-compatible with Redis Ltd.’s RedisTimeSeries.